sjitech/sji-android-screen-capture/README.md

 It's real time (can encode 4+ frames/second for 1920x1080 screen.
 If shrink size to 320xauto image, can encode at 8+ frames/second).
 And it's low bandwidth usage (typically 150,000 bytes/second).
 This product will do encoding in host and android by <a href="http://www.ffmpeg.org/download.html">ffmpeg</a>.
 Support Chrome, Firefox, Safari.
-Windows/Linux/Unix
+Windows/Mac/Linux/Unix
 <pre><code><a href="http://youtu.be/CWcOjzAJ6Sg">recorded video sample( converted by youtube)</a>
 <a href="http://youtu.be/1wZYHHzMwQ8">Usage video</a></code></pre>

 <b>New</b>: Recorded file can be auto converted to <b>H.264/MP4</b> and <b>WebM</b> video format if you'v installed ffmpeg in local PC.<br/>
 <b>New</b>: Support Remote Control by mouse click/move/drag on live view UI.
-(Tested on Android 4+ and 2.3)<br/>
+(Tested on Android 2.2~4.4)<br/>

 [Screenshot]